MCookson2/Todo_app/README.md

 # Todo_app
-Simple todo app, still want to add some features such as highlighting completed task, priority lists, deleting of tasks once completed etc.
+Simple todo app.
+You can add tasks by pressing enter or the checkmark button. highlight tasks by click on them.
+Delete tasks by clicking the X button on the list item.